 How To Make S’mores Indoors

-If you’re having a theme party or want to skip the campfire part of the s’mores recipe (especially if you have little ones that you don’t want around fire), you can actually do some indoor s’mores with s’mores kit.
+If you’re having a camping theme party or backyard camping sleepover or want to skip the campfire part of the s’mores recipe (especially if you have little ones that you don’t want around fire), you can actually do some indoor s’mores with s’mores kit.

 You can grab this super affordable indoor s’mores maker and not worry about your kids being around the campfire (or even worry about your campfire day getting rained out!).